-- Main field of interest: International Technology Law
+- Main fields of interest: International Technology Law

 Klaudia is a Junior Researcher in Public International Law within the Research Strand Human Dignity and Human Security.
 Her research focuses on the nexus of technology with international humanitarian and human rights law.